AstroLudwig/SUMS_UVPhotometricCatalog/Catalogs/CAVEATS.md

 To account for this, we add a 5% systematic error to the measured count rates computed with the Tractor and we validate our pipeline against standard Swift routines in less crowded regions.

-_We also establish the `residual fraction' column as an indicator of how the flux of a source could have been underestimated, therefore suggesting that the fit may not have been as robust._
+_We also establish the 'residual fraction' column as an indicator of how the flux of a source could have been underestimated, therefore suggesting that the fit may not have been as robust._

 ## :pushpin: UV-Optical Source Mismatches
 We calculate UV magnitudes by performing forced-photometry at the location of MCPS sources.
 However, the MCPS source and the Swift-UVOT source may become mismatched for the following reasons: